ivnmaksimovic/do/README.md

   `ansible-playbook playbooks/droplet-destroy.yml -e "droplet_name=my-droplet-name"`

 ### Do Initial Server Setup
 - Setup user.
 Add it to sudo and www-data groups.
 Get ssh key from root.
 This is first and only task that needs to be run as `root`.
+This user will need sudo password so it will be prompted for it.
+This is dependant on `passlib`.
   `ansible-playbook playbooks/user-setup.yml -e "user_name=bob" --user root`

 - Ping to test user permissions.
 Example of passing inventory.
-  `ansible -i inventories/inventory production -m ping --user bob`
+  `ansible -i inventories/inventory lab -m ping --user bob`

 - Enable firewall.
   `ansible-playbook playbooks/firewall.yml --user bob --ask-become-pass`

 - Set timezone.
   `ansible-playbook playbooks/timezone.yml --user bob --ask-become-pass`
-- Maybe update packages.
-  `ansible-playbook playbooks/apt.yml --user bob --ask-become-pass`

 - Restart.
   `ansible-playbook playbooks/restart.yml --user bob --ask-become-pass`

+- Update packages.
+  `ansible-playbook playbooks/apt.yml --user bob --ask-become-pass`

 - Enable the Droplet Console
   `ansible-playbook playbooks/enable-droplet-console.yml --user bob --ask-become-pass`